You ask ‘em. We answer. Here’s the low-down from the top.

-We provide high-level feedback at the early stages of the process, alongside some hints and tips, provided by our dedicated early careers recruiters.
+We provide high-level feedback at the early stages of the process, alongside some hints and tips provided by our dedicated future careers recruiters.
 If you’re invited to take part in our workstyles assessment you’ll receive a bespoke feedback report, and comprehensive feedback is provided to all candidates who attend assessment centres.

 Can I apply for more than 1 scheme?

 You can select a second choice when applying, yes!
 We know there is often a crossover in skills required on different schemes and we want, of course, to select the best candidates for each.
 So, if your first choice scheme preference is no longer available we will be able to consider you for your second choice.
 You don’t need to select a second choice if you do not wish to.

 Will you make allowances for disability?

 We are happy to make whatever adjustments you need us to so that you are able you to apply.
 You’ll have opportunities to tell us about any adjustments we need to make at every stage of the application process.
 Please do give us a call on 01635 888350 if you have any queries.

 What do I need to include in my application?

 Your application form is completed online, there is no need to submit a CV.
 All the details that we need from you will be asked throughout this application form and it shouldn’t take you any longer than 45 minutes to an hour.